Easy ways to reduce your carbon footprint

 Using WiFi instead of mobile data is a small change, but a really easy one to help reduce your carbon footprint.

 It's been suggested that using mobile data is over twice as energy-intensive as WiFi.
 This difference in energy usage will be most marked when using your phone to download and stream films and other big files.

 Is slow WiFi stopping you from using it more often?
 Try these ways to improve your WiFi speed.

 And if you're reading this using mobile data but there's the option to use free WiFi, this is a change you could make right now!

 Keep electrical devices for as long as possible

-As tempting as it can be to get the latest models of phones, laptops or games consoles as soon as they come out, think about if you really, really need them.
+It can be tempting to get the latest models of phones, laptops or games consoles as soon as they come out.
+But, think about if you really, really need them.

-Always recycle old phones to give them a second life, and you'll get cash for them too.
+Always recycle old phones to give them a second life.
+You'll even get cash for them too.